abbiekre/distraction-free-writing-vim/README.md

 * Copy `colors/iawriter.vim` to `~/.vim/colors`

+2. Install [Cousine font](http://www.fontsquirrel.com/fonts/cousine).
+It's a free alternative to Nitti Light (the font used by iA Writer).

-* In .vimrc, specify the colorschemes and fonts to use in fullscreen mode and normal mode.
+2. In ~/.vimrc, set the following variables: specify the colorschemes and fonts to use in fullscreen mode and normal mode.

 		g:fullscreen_colorscheme - colorscheme to use in fullscreen mode g:fullscreen_font font to use in fullscreen mode